sajidhamdard/learnjavascript/notes/English/04-value_variable_datatype.md

 JavaScript also supports special values like null and undefined, which can be used to represent missing or unknown values.

-JavaScript also allows for easy manipulation and manipulation of data through various built-in functions and methods like .map(), .filter(), .sort() etc. JavaScript also allows for easy interaction with other data sources such as JSON and XML through built-in functions like JSON.parse(), JSON.stringify(), XMLHttpRequest() etc.

 Data manipulation is a key aspect of JavaScript and is used extensively in web development to create dynamic and interactive web pages, and for building web and mobile apps.

 ### What is value?